Eyoel-gebre/Keyboard-synth/README.md

 # Keyboard-synth

-A responsive keyboard app that uses the tone.js library
+A responsive keyboard/synth app that uses the tone.js library